This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Well, the month began with a bang as it was Canada Day.
 The difference from this year to last was that I was working – on an Australian food truck in Vancouver no less.
 But we decorated the truck in Canadian paraphernalia AND I put on a couple of cute tattoos to show my love for this country, but particularly this province, the Beautiful British Columbia, that has changed my life.

 Next up was a visit to Steveston, which was as beautiful as I had hoped.
 Turns out now that we were a couple of weeks premature with our visit as the cast and crew of Once Upon a Time have since descended on the town for another season of shooting.

-I ticked another item off the and spent a bit more time wandering through Stanley Park.
+I ticked another item off my sunny Vancouver bucket list and spent a bit more time wandering through Stanley Park.
 It’s amazing that such an incredibly dense forest and ecosystem is so close to the highrises and bustling Vancouver downtown metropolis.
 It is definitely something locals should be proud of.

 I also finally went for a swim at the Aquatic Complex in Coquitlam.
 There was a water slide, a wave pool, an aqua obstacle course and diving boards.
 It is a sad state of affairs when this Aussie hasn’t been swimming in over a year.
 I am a Pisces after all.

 I am still continuing to eat away at my Around Vancouver in 80 Eats challenge.
 But will I make it to 80?